PMBoK project definition

 produced at home, once purchased from one or another manufacturer.
 In

-define product requirements in the way unambiguously defining the final
+strictly forbidden to define product requirements in the way unambiguously

-product.
-There must be open space for competition of many service or
+defining the final product.
+There must be open space for competition of

-product providers.
-When you define requirements that a car must have the
+many service or product providers.
+When you define requirements that a car

-power of 150 hp, max speed not less than180 km/h etc, you may not say that
+must have the power of 150 hp, max speed not less than180 km/h etc, you may

-you have pointed out a car.
-Product requirements are not product
+not say that you have pointed out a car.
+Product requirements are not

 full knowledge about deliverables to be produced is mandatory not earlier